Flu Symptoms: Is it a Cold or the Flu?

 - Sore throat

 Some of the above symptoms overlap with the common cold as well except that they are typically more severe.
 A cold generally develops slowly over a few days and lasts one to two weeks.
 Symptoms of the flu usually come on suddenly and can be severe.
 The duration ranges from a few days to up to two weeks.
-If you determine that you have the flu after reading these lists, schedule an appointment with your primary care provider at Western Maryland Health System (WMHS) as soon as possible for testing.
+If you determine that you have the flu after reading these lists, schedule an appointment with your primary care provider at UPMC Western Maryland as soon as possible for testing.

 Understanding the Common Cold